Askable Notes & Playback

 On-call note taking

-During my discovery research, I found that many observers join interviews with the intention of being note-takers.
-To accommodate this, I designed a note panel where both the facilitator and observers can take notes without the participant seeing them.
+During discovery, I found that many observers joined interviews primarily to take notes.
+To support this, I designed a note panel where facilitators and observers could capture key moments together without participants seeing them.

 Release 1